a-michalski/a-michalski/README.md

 ## About me 👋

-I'm a **Senior Product Designer** with 15+ years of experience designing complex digital products.
+I'm a Product Designer with 15+ years of experience designing complex digital products.
+My experience spans both Senior and Principal Product Designer roles, with a focus on complex B2B systems, design systems, research, and AI-assisted product development.

 I work mainly on products where users need to understand complex systems, make decisions, configure workflows, or work with large amounts of information.